Medically reviewed by Drugs.com. Last updated on Jun 25, 2023.

 - This medicine may cause harm if swallowed.
 If ivermectin lotion is swallowed, call a doctor or poison control center right away.

 - Do not give ivermectin lotion to an infant younger than 6 months of age.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using ivermectin lotion while you are pregnant.

-How is this medicine (Ivermectin Lotion) best taken?
+How is this medicine (Ivermectin Lotion) best used?

 Use ivermectin lotion as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Do not take ivermectin lotion by mouth.
+- Do not use Ivermectin Lotion by mouth.
 Use on your scalp and hair only.
 Keep out of your mouth, nose, ears, and eyes (may burn).

 - If you get ivermectin lotion in any of these areas, rinse well with water.

 - Do not wet hair before putting ivermectin lotion on.